 Overview of the Curriculum at The Pavilion

-This key stage is used to prepare students for a potential return to mainstream school.
-Students follow a curriculum that includes core subjects English, Maths, Science, Art, Food, ICT and project based learning which additionally includes drama, media and outdoor education.
-Students also follow tailored pathways pathways, each offering a personalised programme which reflects needs and outcomes.
+Pupils who are KS3 are located at both our Meadway and Whetstone sites respective to their needs and reasons for attending the Pavilion.
+Students follow a curriculum that includes core subjects English, Maths, Science, Art, Food, ICT and project based learning which additionally includes Drama, Media and Outdoor Education.
+Students also follow tailored pathways, each offering a personalised programme which reflects needs and outcomes.
 One pathway has a higher proportion of vocational learning which has been created to support identified learning needs.
-Several key programmes are also offered – all students will follow a combination of behaviour improvement, anxiety and resilience, and reintegration as appropriate.
+Several key programmes are also offered – all pupils will follow a combination of behaviour improvement, anxiety and resilience, and reintegration as appropriate.

-Medical referral students based at Meadway study core subjects to GCSE plus taking a GCSE option in drama, RE and art.
+Pupils based at Meadway study core subjects to GCSE plus taking a GCSE option in Business and Art.
 They have a programme focused on lowering their anxiety levels and developing resilience to enable them to return to school.

-Medical referral students on Outreach - teaching staff are employed to teach intensive one to one or small group sessions at local libraries or in homes to students who cannot be educated at other provisions for medical or safety reasons.
+Teaching staff are employed to teach intensive one to one or small group sessions at local libraries or in homes to pupils who cannot be educated at other provisions for medical or safety reasons.
 These sessions primarily focus on English and Maths.
 This cohort may include primary age students.
-For more information, see the Outreach service page here.

-Hospital teaching - school-age (Reception to Y12) children that are inpatients on Barnet General Hospital Galaxy (paediatric) ward are offered teaching by The Pavilion.
+School-age (Reception to Y13) children that are inpatients on Barnet General Hospital Galaxy (paediatric) ward are offered teaching by The Pavilion.
 For more information on the Hospital Teaching service and the curriculum offered, click here.

 We offer individualised programmes of mentoring and support for our students as well as links with outside agencies such as Barnet Football Club, Finchley Boxing Club, Equine Therapy and many others.